HaikuArchives/Paladin/README.md

 Paladin is an open source integrated development environment (IDE) modeled after BeOS' BeIDE.

 INSTALLING PALADIN
- 1. OpenHaikuDepot
+ - OpenHaikuDepot

- 2. Enter 'paladin' in the search bar
+ - Enter 'paladin' in the search bar

 ![Screenshot](2.png)

- 3.Click the paladin package and select 'Install'
+ - Click the paladin package and select 'Install'

 ![Screenshot](3.png)

 ![Screenshot](4.png)

- 4. Select 'Open Paladin
+ - Select 'Open Paladin

 ![Screenshot](5.png)

 SETTING UP PALADIN

- 1. Open Paladin
+ - Open Paladin

 ![Screenshot](6.png)

- 2. Select 'Create New Project'
+ - Select 'Create New Project'

 ![Screenshot](7.png)

- 3. Select Project Type from the dropdown menu
+ - Select Project Type from the dropdown menu

 ![Screenshot](8.png)

- 4. Give the Project a name
+ - Give the Project a name

 ![Screenshot](9.png)

- 5. Give the file a name
+ - Give the file a name

 ![Screenshot](10.png)

- 6.Select the location where the project is to be saved
+ -Select the location where the project is to be saved

 ![Screenshot](11.png)

- 7. Click 'Create Project'
+ - Click 'Create Project'

 ![Screenshot](12.png)

- 8. Select the file to code
+ - Select the file to code

 ![Screenshot](13.png)

- 9. Push Alt+R to compile and run your program
+ - Push Alt+R to compile and run your program

 ![Screenshot](14.png)